ROHIT318/ROHIT318/README.md

 # ✒️Introduction
 *My name is Rohit Sharma.
 I have got a BSc and MSc in Computer Science.
-Currently, working as a Data Analyst in PwC India.*
+Currently, working as a Data Scientist in PwC India for last 3 years.*

 # 📚Languages I know

 >1.
-HTML, CSS
+Power BI
 >2.
 Python
 >3.
-C++, C
+Django
 >4.
-Java
+PL/SQL
 >5.
-Django
+Snowflake
 >6.
-Javascript
->7.
-PL/SQL
+AWS SageMaker

 # 📲Get connected with me